beans

 How to Use Black Beans in Your Diet

 Black beans are very versatile.
 They can be used in salads, soups, and stews or as a dip for fresh vegetables.
-Black bean burgers are a popular vegetarian option full of protein and flavor.
+Black bean burgers are a popular vegetarian option, rich in protein and flavor.

 Chickpeas (Garbanzo Beans): Excellent Digestive Health